huntabyte/bits-ui/sites/docs/content/components/listbox.md

 ### Change Handler

 You can also use the `onValueChange` prop to update local state when the Listbox's `value` state changes.
-This is useful when you don't want two-way binding for one reason or another, or you want to perform additional logic when the Select changes.
+This is useful when you don't want two-way binding for one reason or another, or you want to perform additional logic when the value changes.

 ```svelte {3,7-11}
 <script lang="ts">